InnerSourceCommons/InnerSourcePatterns/project-setup/communication-tooling.md

 # Resulting Context

-Setting upt and consistently using official asynchronous communication channels helps create a base level of passive documentation that can be referenced again when similar questions come up again.
+Setting up and consistently using official asynchronous communication channels helps create a base level of passive documentation that can be referenced again when similar questions come up again.